huyvofjh/FptChannelAnalysis/README.md

 - F Drama usually uploads video on Tuesday, Thursday and Sunday.
 - In general the more people who watch the videos the more likes and comments.
 - According to word cloud chart, the main content on this channel is drama about school,student.
 Especially the channel focuses on producing short video.
+- Although the channel ranks third in subscribers, the total views of this channel is only 2.3M.
+Two of the reasons are:
+ - The number of videos on channel are small (only 137 videos)
+ - The content is not diverse yet (mostly drama about school and student)

+=> the channel needs to produce more videos and diversify the video content.

 ![fsports](https://user-images.githubusercontent.com/88859966/211520890-b4f194b1-38e5-47f0-b8e6-6a7cceaa5e07.jpg)